KernelCafe/automation/nodes.md

 It probably isn't necessary, but for extra insurance, I use:

 `*/5 * * * * ping6 -c1 www.google.com || /root/bin/gif0-tunnel.sh he`

+## Docker

+## Linux

+On Linux, adding users to the `docker` group effectively provides them `root` access.
+The cafe automation does not automatically add users to the Docker group for this reason.
+It is up to node maintainers to consider adding access on an as-needed basis, or automatically.

+At some point, we may consider opening `docker` access up to members of the `c-patron` group (donating members).

+## macOS

+For Docker configuration, see https://dev.to/tstromberg/persistent-multi-user-docker-on-macos-32em